Cripple Creek Colorado

 Crystal Saloon, Tombstone, AZ (While Sheriff Virgil Earp had to quit his job due to injuries he received in an ambush, as a spirit he has become a spectral enforcer in The Crystal Saloon, interacting with any visitors who are rude or drunk).

 Brumder Mansion, WI (The spirit of Mike, who provided security for Sam Pick’s speakeasy in the Brumder, was executed when the speakeasy was closed.
-He now is the head of Spectral Security at Brumder Mansion, responsible for getting rid of negative spirits who try to wander inside and keeps an eye on paranormal investigators).
+He is now the head of Spectral Security at Brumder Mansion, responsible for getting rid of negative spirits who try to wander in.
+He keeps an eye on paranormal investigators).

 Intelligent Spirits can enjoy modern conveniences, and are often fascinated by anything run by electricity, and can’t help but play with these items.